-The Devils are undergoing a bit of a rebuild but still play fun, exciting hockey every night.
-With names like Nico Hischier and P.K.
+With studs like Nico Hischier and P.K.
 Subban, it’s only a matter of time until New Jersey gets back to its previous success.
-Below find the best available odds (puck line, moneyline & totals) right now for the next Devils game at the top NJ online sportsbooks.
+Below find the best available odds right now for the next Devils game at the top NJ online sportsbooks.
 Click on any odds to go directly to the sportsbook, claim your bonus and lock in your bets.

-New Jersey won the Stanley Cup in 1995, 2000, and 2003 and lost in the Stanley Cup Finals in 2001 and 2012.
 While Martin Brodeur and Patrik Elias won’t walk out of the locker room, this young group of Devils is looking to replicate their success.
-Below find the best available prices for the Devils to win the Stanley Cup, Eastern Conference, and Eastern Division.
+Below find the best available prices for the Devils to win the Stanley Cup, Eastern Conference, and Metropolitan Division.
 Click on the Devils betting odds to go directly to the sportsbook and place your bet.

 Betting on New Jersey Devils hockey is simple if you’re in the state of New Jersey.
 Check out the various bonuses and sign-up promotions on this page and find one that interests you.

 Once you’ve found a sign-up bonus to your liking, click the link.
 It’ll prompt you to register a new account.
 Make sure to use an e-mail address you have access to and a password that you can remember but is safe and secure.
 Once your account is created, claim the bonus you signed up with.

 Once your account is registered, download the sportsbook app directly from your registration page.
 When you’re logged in, you can deposit money with any of the accepted payment methods to fund your account.
 Use this money and any bonus offers you might have claimed to start betting on the Devils!